Biden 'expressed his support for a ceasefire' in call with Israeli Prime Minister, White House says - KTVZ

 Biden ‘expressed his support for a ceasefire’ in call with Israeli Prime Minister, White House says

-President Joe Biden expressed support for a ceasefire Monday as intensifying violence between Israel and Hamas militants in Gaza entered a second week.
+President Joe Biden voiced support for a ceasefire Monday as intensifying violence between Israel and Hamas militants in Gaza entered a second week.

 During a telephone call with Israeli Prime Minister Benjamin Netanyahu, Biden “expressed his support for a ceasefire and discussed US engagement with Egypt and other partners towards that end,” a White House description of the call read.